star-whale/starwhale/docs/docs/reference/cli/dataset.md

 swcli dataset history [OPTIONS] DATASET
 ```

-- This command shows the history of a dataset, list all the versions of this dataset.
+- This command shows a dataset's history and lists all its versions.
 - `DATASET` argument uses the `Dataset URI` format.
 - Options: